akmtaiwansoftware/docs/reference/products/device-api/curl/README.md

 ## Using CURL

-1. Add a New Device in your Murano product.
+1. Add a New Device in your Murano Product.
 Any Unique Identifier Serial Number is okay, but this example will use `000001`.

   ![image alt text](manual_1.png)